-Actuarially determined contribution rates are calculated as of December 31 each year, which is 12 months prior to the beginning of the fiscal year in which contributions are reported.
-Methods and Assumptions Used to Determine 2020 Contribution Rates:

-Methods and Assumptions use d to betermine 2020 Contribution Rates.
-Actuarial Cost Method: Aggregate entry age normal Amortization Method: Level percentage of payroll, closed Remaining Amortization Period: 23-year closed period Asset Valuation Method: 5-year smoothed market; 20% corridor Wage Growth: 3.25% Price Inflation: 2.50% Salary Increases: 3.35% to 14.25%, including inflation Investment Rate of Return: 7.25% Retirement Age: Experience-based table of rates that are specific to the type of eligibility condition; last updated for the 2017 valuation pursuant to an experience study of the period 2014 to 2016.
-For non-disabled retirees, an IMRF specific mortality table was used with fully genera- tional projection scale MP-2017 (base year 2015).
-The IMRF Specific rates were devel- oped from the RP-2014 Blue Collar Healthy Annuitant Mortality Table with adjustments to match current IMRF experience.
+Valuation Date Notes Actuarially determined contribution rates are calculated as of December 31 each year, which is 12 months prior to the beginning of the fiscal year in which contributions are reported.
+Methods and Assumptions Use d to Determine 2021 Contribution Rates Actuarial Cost Method: Aggregate entry age normal Amortization Method: Level percentage of payroll, closed Remaining Amortization Period: 22-year closed period Asset Valuation Method: 5-year smoothed market; 20% corridor Wage Growth: 3.25% Price Inflation: 2.50% Salary Increases: 3.35% to 14.25%, including inflation Investment Rate of Return: 7.25% Retirement Age: Experience-based table of rates that are specific to the type of eligibility condition; last updated for the 2017 valuation pursuant to an experience study of the period 2014 to 2016.
+For non-disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
+The IMRF Specific rates were developed from the RP-2014 Blue Collar Healthy Annuitant Mortality Table with adjustments to match current IMRF experience.
 Mortality: For disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
 The IMRF-specific rates were developed from the RP-2014 Disabled Retirees Mortality Table, applying the same adjustments that were applied for non-disabled lives.
 For active members, an IMRF-specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
-The IMRF specific rates were developed from the RP-2014 Employee Mortality Table with adjustments to match current IMRF experience Other Information Benefit Changes: None.
+The IMRF specific rates were developed from the RP-2014 Employee Mortality Table with adjustments to match current IMRF experience.
+Other Information Benefit Changes: None.

-Based on Valuation Assumptions used in the December 31, 2018, actuarial valuation; note two year lag between valuation and rate setting.
+^{} Based on Valuation Assumptions used in the December 31, 2019, actuarial valuation; note two year lag between valuation and rate setting.